DavidWeil/paytmlabs-challenge/README.md

 Java because I'm most comfortable in it, though I did briefly consider Scala.
 (Case classes work very well for deserializing data into.)

+I did build the "hello world" example using Jersey (JAX-RS/JSR 311) to simplify the description of the REST interface, but found that it did not work well with unit testing.
+(It may simply have been that IDEA did not want to play well with Jetty, but I didn't want to spend the time trying to debug it.)
+Obviously something like the separation of methods according to media type would have been nice, but I opted to continue with the challenge using basic servlets instead of investigating JAX-RS implementation.

+Rather than package a database and build the access service, I opted (for simplicity) to store user data locally in the User servlet.
+That means that "persistence" is purely theoretical for now, but data will persist while the application is running.

 ## Post Mortem
-I spent too much time fiddling with Kubernetes/Docker when I should have been simply deploying apps into a local tomcat instance for development.
-I have only completed 3 challenges, and I had more ambitious plans for stage 3 than I've accomplished, including selecting a preferred store and reporting inventory levels at that location.
-I've also gotten bogged down trying to build security into the system - I'm still trying to figure how to use a JDBCRealm for user/password data that talks to a database that's also accessible to from a different (unprotected) webapp for adding new users, removing users and changing passwords.
+I spent too much time fiddling with tools:  Kubernetes/Docker when I should have been simply deploying apps into a local tomcat instance for development, Jersey when I didn't know it well enough to understand its limitations.

+I also had overly ambitious plans; for example in stage 3 I was planning on including selecting a preferred store and reporting inventory levels at that location.

 ## Running the App
 The application - such as it is - works, at least.
 Build the docker image for the product module